EXCELLENTE NOUVELLE!

 Dear Clients,

 Please be advised that we are now required to stop providing non-essential veterinary care, until further notice.
 We will remain open, with modified hours of operation.
-We will continue to see our clients for necessary veterinary attention, such
+We will continue to see our clients for necessary veterinary

 Read more